CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/2-analysis.md

 First major consideration is a choice of target device.
 This will affect most other technical decisions, because different devices have different capabilities and tracking systems.
 In this thesis I want to target most devices which have 6DOF tracking, meaning that they provide application running on it with information about its position and rotation in real world.
 Many popular devices in this cathegory also have two 6DOF-tracked controllers, so I'll assume that as well.

-Currently most popular consumer VR headset is Quest 2, which means that I definitelly want to support it.
+Currently most popular:cite[steam-hardware-survey] consumer VR headset is Quest 2:cite[quest2], which means that I definitelly want to support it.
 It features 6DOF tracking using four cameras, which it uses to reconstruct surrounding world.
 This makes it a good representation of inside-out tracking system with use of SLAM (Simultaneous Localization And Mapping).

-:todo[write about Vive]
+:todo[write about VIVE]

+:todo[list other headsets in vrlab, because I want to try them all (except the lighthouse ones, one of lighthouse 2 gen should be enough)]

 ## What needs to be done